SPA2021 : Introduction to Catalan

 Teaching Rationale And Relationship

-As this is a beginners’ languages course, it is more classroom-based than the other optional modules, hence the higher number of contact hours (mainly funded by Institut Ramón Llull).
+As this is a beginners’ languages course, it is more classroom-based than the other optional modules, hence the higher number of contact hours (partly funded by Institut Ramón Llull).
 The language teaching will be integrated (oral, aural, and writing skills), rather than compartmentalised, and thereby closer to a real-life situation.
 This explains why class tests and group learning are continuous.

 The format of resits will be determined by the Board of Examiners